bhabanism/XLSToCSVConeVitor/README.md

 3. Open dir.properties file in notepad.

-   Mentioned the direction in which all  the XLS file are there.
+   + Mentioned the directory in which all the XLS file are present against the property 'DIR'

    Use \\ instead of \ in the directory path.

    e.g. DIR=D:\\Workspace\\sheet

+   + Mention the output file type  against the property 'FILE_TYPE'

+      e.g. FILE_TYPE=csv

+   + Mention the desired delimiter (separater) against the property 'DELIMITER'

+      e.g. DELIMITER=,

 4. Run the Conevitor.bat file to generate CSV and TXT files in the same folder as the XLS files
 ````